Home / Career Guides / Physical Therapy (PT) Assistant

 Is there room for career growth as a physical therapy assistant?

 There is indeed potential for career growth in this field.
 After gaining experience, one could become a senior assistant, supervising other assistants or taking on specialized roles.
-Further education can also lead to becoming a licensed physical therapist, a role that comes with increased responsibilities and autonomy.
+Further education can also lead to becoming a licensed PT, a role that comes with increased responsibilities and autonomy.

 How physically demanding is a career as a physical therapy assistant?